nrwl/nx/docs/node/tutorial/07-test-affected-projects.md

 }
 ```

 **Run `nx affected:apps`**, and you should see `todos` printed out.
-The `affected:apps` looks at what you have changed and uses the dependency graph to figure out which apps can be affected by this change.
+The `affected:apps` looks at what you have changed and uses the dependency graph to figure out which apps are affected by this change.

 **Run `nx affected:libs`**, and you should see `auth` printed out.
 This command works similarly, but instead of printing the affected apps, it prints the affected libs.